adam85w/bounded-context-canvas/README.md

 The Bounded Context Canvas Application project aims to automate the creation of bounded context canvases.

 The application utilizes the documentation prepared by Domain-Driven Design Crew  available at: https://github.com/ddd-crew/bounded-context-template which fulfill the DDD principles.

+# Key features
+1. Bounded context canvas generated from JSON using a REST API.
+2. Model of the bounded context canvas in version 5.
+3. Swagger with descriptions and a built-in example.
+4. Four different types of formats, including HTML, image, PDF, and Confluence HTML.
+5. Six different templates available out of the box.

 # Usage
 To build the application use the maven command
 ```bash